Kiesen/docker-gulp-boilerplate/README.md

 A very basic project setup for a html / js / sass frontend using node and/or docker for the development and build process.

 ## Note
 These project is not under active development and maintenance.
-It is possible that some node modules are outdated.
-Feel free to create a new pull request with updated depedencies if needed.

 ## Getting Started